iwantlogic/js-graph/README.md

 console.log(a)
 ```

-i am currently working on fixing this.
+i am currently working on the branch plain_node fixing this.

 You can contribute to me so we can fix this vulnerability together!